Our Network

 Interactive PBL Resources

-New Tech Network offers a wealth of resources to support educators in gaining a deeper understanding of project-based learning.
+New Tech Network offers a wealth of resources and articles to support educators in gaining a deeper understanding of project-based learning.
 One valuable tool is the NTN Help Center, which provides comprehensive articles and resources on the principles and practices of implementing project-based learning.

 Educators can explore project examples in the NTN Help Center to gain inspiration and practical insights into designing and implementing PBL projects that align with their curriculum and student needs.